-Holton, Thea (May 2011).
-"The Norwegian Emissions Trading System from an Institutional Perspective."
-Norwegian University of Life Sciences.
-Available at http://brage.bibsys.no/umb/bitstream/URN:NBN:no-bibsys\brage\20426/1/Master%20thesis%20Thea%20Holten.pdf Government of Norway (December 2004).
-"Act of 17 December 2004 No. 99 Relating to Greenhouse Gas Emission Allowance Trading and the Duty to Surrender installation fines.
-For Phase II, the fine for excess emissions is £100/tCO2e.
-In addition, the names of installations that fail to comply with their obligations are published as a sharing mechanism, and the following year the installation must submit allowances equivalent to the deficit in the previous year, on top of the initial cap.
-In Phase I, this fine was $C40/tCO_2e$ .
+Borrowing is not technically allowed, but there is effectively year-ahead borrowing within trading periods.
+As is the case with the EU ETS, offsets from nuclear activity, sinks, and large-scale hydro power plants are not permitted within the Norwegian ETS.
+Failure to perform other mandatory duties also results in installation fines.
+For Phase II, the fine for excess emissions is ε 100/tCO2e.
+In addition, the names of installations that fail to comply with their obligations are published as a shaming mechanism, and the following year the installation must submit allowances equivalent to the deficit in the previous year, on top of the initial cap.
+In Phase I, this fine was ε 40/tCO2e.

-Supra, Note 5.
-Ranson, Matthew and Robert Stavins (May 2012).
+- 38 Supra, Note 5.

+- 39 Ranson, Matthew and Robert Stavins (May 2012).
 "Post-Durban Climate Policy Architecture Based on Linkage of Cap-and-Trade Systems."
 The Chicago Journal

-Kanson, Matthew and Robert Stavins (May 2012).
-Post-Durban Climate Policy Architecture Based on Linkage of Cap-and-Trade Systems.
-The Chicago Jour of International Law.
-Due to its linkage with the EU ETS, Norway was required to submit a National Allocation Plan (NAP) for Phase II.
+- of International Law.

+4o Due to its linkage with the EU ETS, Norway was required to submit a National Allocation Plan (NAP) for Phase II.
 This plan set the framework for allowance allocation.
-The NAP had to be approved by the EFTA Surveillance Authority (ESA) before Norwegian installations were officially allowed to transfer allowances from their accounts to accounts in the EU ETS.
+The NAP had to be approved by the EFTA Surveillance Authority (ESA) before Norwegian installations were officially allowed to transfer allowances from their accounts to accounts in the EU ETS. - 41 Supra, Note 5.

-Supra, Note 3.

-Supra, Note 1.

-Supra, Note 3.
+- 42 Supra, Note 3.
+43 Supra, Note 1.
+44 Supra, Note 3.

-Supra, Note 28.
+- 45 Supra, Note 28.

-Supra, Note 6.
+- 46 Supra, Note 6.